xzljq/xzljq.github.io/_pages/about.md

 # About Me
 I am a first-year Master's student at the [School of Computer Science and Technology, Fudan University](https://cs.fudan.edu.cn/), under the supervision of [Prof. Li Shang](https://cscw.fudan.edu.cn/lishang/).

-Previously, I received the B.S. degree with outstanding graduate honors from the [Department of Computer Science and Technology](http://cs.nju.edu.cn/) at [Nanjing University](https://www.nju.edu.cn/) in 2024.
+Previously, I received the B.S. degree from the [Department of Computer Science and Technology](http://cs.nju.edu.cn/) at [Nanjing University](https://www.nju.edu.cn/) in 2024.

 # Education